quou/quo/README.md

  - Offscreen rendering

 ## Planned Features
- - Wayland and Android support
+ - Wayland, Emscripten and Android support
  - Audio
  - MacOS support (This is going to take a while, as it will mean adding support for Metal as well as OpenGL, since MacOS's OpenGL support is pretty shaky).